kneasle/wheatley/README.md

 ## Quickstart
 ### Installation (using Pip)
-1. Run the following command to install or update to the [latest version of Wheatley](https://pypi.org/project/wheatley/):
+Run the following command to install or update to the [latest version of Wheatley](https://pypi.org/project/wheatley/):
    ```bash
    pip install --upgrade wheatley
    ```

-2. Pick an example below to run Wheatley!

 ## Examples
-Run the bot with `wheatley [ARGS]`.
+Pick an example below to run Wheatley!

+For help with what parameters Wheatley has and what they do, type `wheatley --help`.

 *   Join a `ringingroom.com` tower with (9 digit) ID `[ID NUMBER]` and ring Plain Bob Major (tower bell style – wait for `Go` and `That's all`):